ChenTaHung/GMM-Visualization/README.md

 <h1 align="center"><b>GMM-Visualization</b></h1>

-The project is a visualization toolkit crafted to illustrate the convergence of a Gaussian Mixture Model (GMM) within a 3D space, offering an interactive experience.
-While its main emphasis is on 3D visualizations, it also accommodates 2D plotting.
-The toolkit includes a custom implementation of a Gaussian Mixture Model that leverages the K-means++ algorithm for optimal centroid initialization and incorporates regularization of the covariance matrix to maintain its positive definiteness, thereby enhancing the program's numerical stability.
-The GMM parameters are estimated using the Expectation-Maximization (EM) algorithm.
+The project is a visualization toolkit designed to illustrate the convergence of a Gaussian Mixture Model (GMM) in 3D space, providing an interactive experience.
+While primarily focused on 3D visualization, it also supports 2D plotting.
+The toolkit features a custom GMM implementation utilizing K-means++ for optimal centroid initialization and covariance matrix regularization to ensure positive definiteness, enhancing numerical stability.
+The Expectation-Maximization (EM) algorithm estimates GMM parameters.
+Additionally, the toolkit applies Principal Component Analysis (PCA) to reduce data dimensions to three, enabling effective 3D visualization of high-dimensional data.

 <h2><b>Installation</b></h2>